Biography of Anna Hazare – An Indian Social worker who brought changes to Relegan Siddhi village as an ideal village

 Anna Hazare’s Transformation of Ralegan Siddhi

 During his tenure in the Indian Army, Anna Hazare visited Ralegan Siddhi for two months every year and was quite overwhelmed by the miserable condition of the farmers living there.
-After his retirement, he returned to this drought prone and rain-shadowed area in Ahmednagar district and promised for the development of the village.
+After his retirement, he returned to this drought-prone and rain-shadowed area in Ahmednagar district and promised the development of the village.
 He got the new water management project through watershed development undertaken by Vilasrao Salanke, a resident of Saswad near Pune.
 Inspired by the project, he decided to implement it in his village to overcome water scarcity.
-The project succeeded in increasing groundwater level and earlier providing water on 1500 acres of land instead of 70 acres.
+The project succeeded in increasing the groundwater level and earlier providing water on 1500 acres of land instead of 70 acres.
 As a result, farmers produced good food grains and the village became self-sufficient.
-Finally, Anna Hazare brought about several economic changes that led to the establishment of a school, a temple, hostel and other buildings.
-Mass marriages, crop banks, dairy products, cooperative societies, self-help groups for women, and yuva mandals were followed to give the village a new and better face.
-The village became a model village for many other oppressed villages, and till date has been considered as a tourist destination for people across the country.
+Finally, Anna Hazare brought about several economic changes that led to the establishment of a school, a temple, a hostel, and other buildings.
+Mass marriages, crop banks, dairy products, cooperative societies, self-help groups for women, and Yuva manuals were followed to give the village a new and better face.
+The village became a model village for many other oppressed villages, and to date has been considered as a tourist destination for people across the country.

 Major Work of Anna Hazare

-He was the main force behind the shift of Ralegan Siddhi village from poverty, hopeless places to “Model Village” based on sustainable development.
+He was the main force behind the shift of Ralegan Siddhi village from a poverty and hopeless place to a “Model Village” based on sustainable development.

 Hazare played a key role in insinuating the Government of India to pass the Lokpal and Lokayuktas Act, 2013.
 He had been campaigning for years, often on indefinite hunger strike to take the government to take steps towards building a strong anti-corruption law.